-C/C++ Generated Functions 7
+C/C++ Generated Functions

 Generate Initialization Functions

 Generate Memory Free Functions

-Generate N amed Bit Macros
+Generate Named Bit Macros

 For C and C++, additional functions for memory management and macros for dealing with named bits in BIT STRINGs can be generated.
+Initialization functions are generated by default.
+They may be turned off in the window.